You're thinking of a new pallet project but not really sure how to know if a pallet is safe or not. Keep reading and get all the information you need.

 Pallet Home Projects

-Recently, a reader drew our attention to the possible dangers using of shipping pallets, especially in DIY projects like our smoker, where the pallets will be used near food.
-Some, but not all, pallets have toxic chemicals on them or have been exposed to a chemical treatment that makes them inappropriate for use in home projects.
+Recently, a reader drew our attention to the possible dangers of using shipping pallets, especially in DIY projects like our smoker, where the pallets will be used near food.
+Some, but not all, pallets have toxic chemicals on them or have exposure to a chemical treatment that makes them inappropriate for use in home projects.

-Even a brand new wood pallet could be treated with chemicals.
-We did some research to figure out how we can assure that you can use a wood pallets safely.
+Even a brand new wood pallet can have chemical treatment.
+We did some research to figure out how we can assure that you can use wood pallets safely.

 Any pallet you find may have been:

-2) fumigated with toxic insecticides to prevent insect infestation.
+- Fumigated with toxic insecticides to prevent insect infestation.